pulumi/pulumi/CONTRIBUTING.md

 ## Submitting a Pull Request

-For contributors we use the standard fork based workflow.
-Fork this repository, create a topic branch, and start hacking away.
-When you're ready, make sure you've run the tests (`make travis_pull_request` will run the exact flow we run in CI) and open your PR.
+For contributors we use the [standard fork based workflow](https://gist.github.com/Chaser324/ce0505fbed06b947d962).
+Fork this repository, create a topic branch, and when ready, open a pull request from your fork.

-When adding a changelog entry, please be sure to use `CHANGELOG_PENDING.md` for the entry - we will then be able to ensure your PR gets into the next release.
+When adding a changelog entry, please be sure to use `CHANGELOG_PENDING.md` for the entry - we will then be able to ensure your pull request gets into the next release.

 ## Getting Help

 We're sure there are rough edges and we appreciate you helping out.
-If you want to talk with other folks hacking on Pulumi (or members of the Pulumi team!) come hang out `#contribute` channel in the
-[Pulumi Community Slack](https://slack.pulumi.com/).
+If you want to talk with other folks in the Pulumi community (or members of the Pulumi team!), come hang out in the `#contribute` channel on the [Pulumi Community Slack](https://slack.pulumi.com/).